SaifurRahmanBijoy/my-task-client/README.md

 - Express, CORS, Dotenv, NodeJS, MongoDB for backend.

-## List of technologies that I have explored for the first in this work (framework,libraries) used in this project:
+## List of technologies that I have explored for the first in this work (framework,libraries):
 - ### SASS: Syntactically Awesome Style Sheets
 - ### Flowbite
 - ### Redux